-Any ties for the top three positions will be broken by comparison of head-to-head finishes in series events.
+Any ties for the top three positions in the Series overall will be broken by comparison of head-to-head finishes in series events.
 If there are no head-to-head finishes to compare, the athlete who raced the final event - the national championship - wins.
 If neither athlete raced nationals, the athlete with the fastest cumulative time wins.
+Ties at Series events will be broken by the times provided by the timer in the official results or by photographic evidence, if available.
 Only athletes representing the United States are eligible to score points and be ranked in the series.